 Everything you need to know about academics, student services, on-campus services, and more is located on this page.
-We look forward to seeing you either in person or online this fall!
+We look forward to seeing you either in person or online for classes!

 Everything Starts with Safety

 We’re encouraging students to get vaccinated before returning to campus for Fall 2021.

 - Masks are required for all those on campus, regardless of vaccination status.

 - We're recommending that everyone try to keep a distance of 3' from others.